On this page:

 - For actively participating reservist personnel: provide written notification from the commander of the unit (on official letterhead or from a verified email account).
 This letter must confirm that the reservist is an active participant in that unit and indicate the duration of duty the reservist will be serving.
 If sponsoring a family member, provide the above information for the sponsor and a statement of the sponsor's relationship to the student.

 We will inform students of the scholarship award status after receiving the application form and verification of employment document.

-Completed applications (including both the completed online form and submitted verification of employment) for the current semester are due on the by 5 p.m. on Friday of the second week of the semester.
+Completed applications for a semester (including both the completed online form and submitted verification of employment) are due by 5 p.m. on Friday before that semester begins.
 Any applications received after this time will be processed for the next semester.